jpbalarini/ps4camera/README.md

 make ps4eye && sudo ./ps4eye_standalone
 ```

-Trying to use uvc directly communicating directly
+Trying to use libuvc to communicate directly
 ```
 make && sudo ./main
 ```

 ## Misc
 Sometimes the camera is too dark.
-I saw that the frame that we get from the driver is much brighter that the one I get from OpenCV
+I saw that the frame on the preview is much brighter that the one I get from OpenCV.

 ## Intersting resources